cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch-(tempnand).md

 {% include toc title="Table of Contents" %}

-If you do not have a DSiWare exploit already installed, you must have a USA console with Flipnote Studio installed, or a hardware modification capable of installing DSiWare.
+If you do not have a DSiWare exploit already installed, you must have a console with Flipnote Studio installed, or a hardware modification capable of installing DSiWare.
 {: .notice--info}

 This method **severely degrades** the NAND and should only be used as a **last resort**.